 Samuel Beazley led an interesting life.
 Born in Westminster in 1786, he wrote his first play at age 12.
 He later served in the British Army during the Peninsular War, where he had two interesting adventures in particular.
 At one point, he was knocked unconscious during a skirmish and, thought to be dead, was prepared for burial, only to wake up at the last minute.
-He also played a role in the rescue of Duchesse d’Angoulême, the daughter of Louis XVI, from approaching French forces led by Napoleon.
+He also played a role in the rescue of the Duchesse d’Angoulême, daughter of Louis XVI, from approaching French forces led by Napoleon.

-Thomas was something of a musical prodigy: his father often took him to theatres to show him off to other performers, and at sixteen Hook debuted his first work, a comic opera called The Soldier’s Return.
+Theodore was something of a musical prodigy: his father often took him to theatres to show him off to other performers, and at sixteen Hook debuted his first work, a comic opera called The Soldier’s Return.
 He wrote several more works, all of which were commercially popular.
-He was fairly well off by this point, but his music so charmed the Prince Regent – the future King George IV – that the prince named him accountant-general and treasurer of the island of Mauritius, a gig that paid him a healthy £2,000 a year.
+He seemed to have a bright future, and his music so charmed the Prince Regent – the future King George IV – that the prince named him accountant-general and treasurer of Mauritius, a gig that paid him a healthy £2,000 a year.

 Hook was also known as a consummate prankster.
 In late 1810, Hook and his friend Beazley were walking down a street in a fashionable part of London.
 Hook pointed to a random house and bet Beazley that he could make that house the most talked about address in the city in less than a week.
-Beazley took him up on it, and at around 4 AM on on Monday, November 26, Hook picked up Beazley and took him to a rented room across from the soon-to-be-infamous home on Berners Street.
-Remember that this was an upscale location just off Oxford Street.
+Beazley took him up on it.

+At around 4 AM on Monday, November 26, Hook picked up Beazley and the two went to a rented room across from the soon-to-be-infamous home at 54 Berners Street.
+Remember, this was an upscale location just off Oxford Street.
 This was a part of London where lords, ladies and earls lived, as well as the Bishops of Carlisle and Chester.
-As the two huddled in the pre-dawn darkness, Hook pointed across the street to the large home at 54 Berners Street, which was owned by a woman named Mrs. Tottenham (or, in some sources, “Tottingham”).
+As the two huddled in the pre-dawn darkness, Hook pointed across the street to the large home, which was owned by a woman named Mrs. Tottenham (or, in some sources, “Tottingham”).

-Cooks, housemaids, nursemaids, coachmen and footmen all appeared at the door, having received letters about possible jobs.
-And, as Hook and Beazley were no doubt laughing their asses off in the house across the street, more deliveries showed up: a dozen pianos, a cartload of potatoes, a cart of ale barrels, even a chamber organ, complete with six giant men to move it.
+Cooks, housemaids, nursemaids, coachmen and footmen all appeared at the door too, having received letters about possible jobs.
+And, as Hook and Beazley were surely laughing their asses off across the street, more deliveries showed up: a dozen pianos, a cartload of potatoes, a cart of ale barrels, even a chamber organ, complete with six giant men to move it.

 Surprisingly, given the anger the merchants must have felt, a riot did not break out.
 A few carts were overturned, and onlookers helped themselves to the ale which had been delivered.
 But the crowd was remarkably peaceful, and by late afternoon police had sealed off Berners Street at both ends and were prodding the crowd to disperse.
 By evening, the crowd had gone, no doubt a huge relief to poor Mrs. Tottenham.

 Having said all that, even people condemning the prank were amazed by the sheer scale of the hoax.
 The Industrial Revolution had just begun, and thousands of people had left the countryside to get jobs in the big city.
-And here it all was, the wealth, grandeur and material output of a mighty city, all sitting on the steps of one poor woman’s house.
+And here it all was, the wealth, grandeur and material output of a mighty city, all sitting on the steps of one woman’s house.
 As Grace and Philip Wharton noted in their 1861 book The Wits and Beaux of Society:

 It was not the idea of the hoax — simple enough in itself — which was entitled to the admiration accorded to ingenuity, but its extent and success, and the clever means taken by the conspirators to insure the attendance of every one who ought not to have been there.